American Sign Language

 Contrary to many naive assumptions, “sign language” is not just a complicated system of gestures and pantomime.
 It’s not universal, and American Sign Language is not somehow derived from English.
 ASL is a language in its own right, and its usage does not always correspond to where English is spoken.
 Given this basic understanding of how sign works, it should be clear that written English is not the same thing as written ASL.

 The writing system laid out here could be adapted for any signed language, but it was specifically designed for ASL (sort of like how the Roman alphabet works for English even though it was designed for Latin).
-It was designed to solve a couple of related problems: how to record ASL production and how to store and process it in a computer-friendly way.
-Recording video captures the language in detail, but it’s not always convenient, and video doesn’t lend itself well to technology like search engines, email, and text messaging.
+It was designed to solve a couple of related problems: how to record ASL production and how to store and process messages in a consistent, computer-friendly way.

 How to Spell a Sign